dirtystylus/eleventy-test/reading/annihilation/index.md

 end_date: '2021-06-03'
 ---

-Picked this up because I’ve been meaning to watch the film adaptation.
-The story is weird, and enigmatic, and actively resists the urge to explain everything.
+Borrowed this from the library because I’ve been meaning to watch the film adaptation.
+The story is weird, and enigmatic, and ultimately refrains from explaining too much.
 It was a quick read, and I’m wondering how tightly-coupled it will end up being to the other books in the Southern Reach trilogy.